bcskn/Tamabunni/README.md

 ## Materials
 1. Raspberry Pi Pico (Wireless version is not supported)
 2. Nokia 5110 LCD (Their characteristics can change between different manufacturers so be careful)
-3. Lipo charge circuit (
+3. Lipo charge circuit (1S 4056 BMS module)
 4. Lipo
 5. 2-pin tact buttons  x4
-6.
+6. 70mm x 50mm perfboard

 ## Case
 I 3D printed the case but you can easily design a new one yourself as finding the exact components to fit the case might be harder than just making up a new one.